Last updated: July 26, 2024

 Peer reviews on Qeios can be upon invitation or spontaneous.

 Upon invitation by Qeios.
-Our AI identifies potential reviewers among qualified researchers with field expertise.
+Our custom-built AI identifies potential reviewers among qualified researchers with field expertise.
 Potential reviewers are contacted and invited to publicly review the article on Qeios.
 The number of reviewers who get invited to review a certain article varies depending on the specific characteristics of the article.
 Importantly, given Qeios' commitment to diversity, equity, and inclusion, invited reviewers' demographics are typically the broadest and most diverse possible.

 The transparency and trustworthiness of this model are guaranteed by the fact that each peer review is published in the reviewer's name, with no possibility of anonymous reviews.
 Reviews can be commented on, and comments can be upvoted/downvoted by other peers.
 The fact that all users are publicly responsible for their actions acts as a deterrent for potential misconduct.
 In any case, misbehaviour and misusage can be reported to the editorial team, which shall seek to resolve any dispute in accordance with the standards of this publishing policy and our Conduct Policy.